arfa-t/ML-Nanodegree/Capstone Project/README.md

 # Telco Customer Churn Prediction
-###   Introduction
+###  Overview
 This project is about predicting customer churn for telco customers.
 It used the dataset from [Kaggle](https://www.kaggle.com/blastchar/telco-customer-churn).
 It is a classification problem which focuses on predicting whether or not the customers left within the last month (this value is called Churn and it has two values: Yes or No. )
 ### Dataset
-### Overview

 The data set includes information about:
-Services that each customer has signed up for – phone, multiple lines, internet, online security, online backup, device protection, tech support, and streaming TV and movies
+  1 Services that each customer has signed up for – phone, multiple lines, internet, online security, online backup, device protection, tech support, and            streaming TV and movies
-Customer account information – how long they’ve been a customer, contract, payment method, paperless billing, monthly charges, and total charges
+  2 Customer account information – how long they’ve been a customer, contract, payment method, paperless billing, monthly charges, and total charges
-Demographic info about customers – gender, age range, and if they have partners and dependents Customers who left within the last month – this is the column is called Churn which has to be predicted.
+  3 Demographic info about customers – gender, age range, and if they have partners and dependents 4 Customers who left within the last month – this is the column is called Churn which has to be predicted.

 ### Task: